isle-project/graphmaker/lib/spec/readme_template.md

 Labels are used to show text on the graph output when it is saved.
 For example:

 ```
-> create nodes A, B, and C with labels "Node A", "Node B", and "Node C"
+> add nodes A, B, and C with labels "Start", "Middle", and "End"
 ```

 You can also set the label of a node after it is created:

 ```
-> set label of node A to "Node A"
+> set the label of node A to "Accept"
 ```

 Labels can be any text, including spaces.
 You can also instruct Graphmaker to use mathematical equations for labels.
 No $, $$, or other special delimiters are needed, but you should explicitly tell Graphmaker to use LaTeX.
 For example: